Perot Museum Study Skins

 Northern Waterthrush and Louisiana Waterthrush - The linked page shows three reliable field characteristics: The differences in bill size, supercilium width, and the spotting on the throat.

-Black-throated Green Warbler and Golden-cheeked Warbler - The linked page examines three different positions in order to evaluate color and pattern on the two
+Black-throated Green Warbler and Golden-cheeked Warbler - The linked page examines three different positions in order to evaluate color and pattern on the two species.

 Eastern Towhee and Spotted Towhee (males) - The linked page shows side-by-side comparison of two adult males.